Europa and the Pirate Twins: Reception

 "Europa and the Pirate Twins" has been described by Peter Buckley, in his book The Rough Guide to Rock, as "showcas[ing] Dolby's trademark combination of the charming and the gimmicky".
 Writing for Allrovi, Stewart Mason described the song as "a hyperactive synth pop classic", whose "every nook and cranny is stuffed with some sort of ear-grabbing hook".
 Mason added that the song "pack[s] a remarkable amount of detail into two short verses and a bridge" and "resolves with a soaring, bittersweet chorus".
 Writing about the song's music video, Dennis Shin of PopMatters described Dolby as being on the "leading edge" in the medium, highlighting the videos for "She Blinded Me with Science" and "Hyperactive!" in addition to describing that for "Europa and the Pirate Twins" as being "one of his lesser-known and unsung videos".

 Cover version

 A cover version of the song featuring lyrics in Swedish is the title track on the Swedish band Noice's 1982 synth pop album Europa.
+Norwegian singer Sondre Lerche, notable for composing the soundtrack to the movie "Dan in Real Life", also covered the song as a "bonus track" in 2012.